pereztr5/cyboard/setup/postgres/running-db-with-docker.md

 # Running postgres through docker

-Short instructions on running the Cyboard postgres database (the most cumbersome piece of infrastructure to set up) using a few short Docker commands:
+Instructions on running the Cyboard postgres database (the most cumbersome piece of infrastructure to set up) using a few short Docker commands:

 ```bash